SuibianP/ust2lrc/README.md

 `-a` refers to enhanced lyric output, where the delimiters of each lyric line (and their length threshold) specified in the succeeding arguments.<br />
 `-b` refers to simple lyric output, with each note treated as a separate lyric line.

+You may want to use quotes or escape characters to pass an argument containing space.

 If the third argument is not specified, the program will interact with the user to acquire necessary arguments via command line.
 ## Acknowledgements
 **Rye-Catcher** for kind guidance regarding memory allocation<br />